RESOURCES INVENTORY UPDATE NOW COMPLETE!

-The Historic Resources Inventory Update Draft Context Statement is available for public review.
-The document may be downloaded HERE.
+The 2018 Historic Resources Inventory Update is now available online!
+The final survey report and appendices, including detailed property sheets may be downloaded here:

 The City's existing Historic Resources Inventory (HR), last updated in 2008 and released to the public in 2011, contains approximately 1600 properties, derived from initial surveys (Phases 1 and 2 between 1983 and 1986, Phase 3 in 1993) and area updates in 1994, 1997, 2002, 2004, and 2006.
 This existing survey information provides a strong foundation for planning, which will be enhanced during this project with updated evaluations using the latest preservation standards and technology.
 The current project will consolidate all existing survey data into a single digital repository to make it more accessible to City staff, property owners, and the public.